-The 1970s was the decade that waved goodbye to "Old Hollywood" and ushered in a new era of filmmaking.
 This course explores the maverick films and directors of the 1970s.
-The films of such directors as Coppola, Allen, Scorsese and Altman are studied, with emphasis on the 1970s as a bridge from classic to contemporary filmmaking.
-Advisories: Eligibility for ENGL 111 and 112 or ENSL 110 and 155
+The films of directors such as Coppola, Allen, Scorsese, and Altman are studied, with emphasis on the 1970s as a bridge from classic to contemporary filmmaking.

-REHEARSAL AND PERFORMANCE THEA 440
+THEA 440 REHEARSAL AND PERFORMANCE